 Unless you live in a warm, humid region, growing the “pink pineapple plant – Ananas Comosus” indoors as a decorative houseplant is recommended.

-It should also be kept away from other plants, as the sharp edges of the leaves may damage other plants.
+The pink pineapple plant should also be kept away from other plants, as the sharp edges of the leaves may damage other plants.